Cyanotoxin

 Cyanotoxins are toxins produced by cyanobacteria (also known as blue-green algae).
 Cyanobacteria are found almost everywhere, but particularly in lakes and in the ocean where, under high concentration of phosphorus conditions, they reproduce exponentially to form blooms.
-Blooming cyanobacteria can produce cyanotoxins in such concentrations that they poison and even kill animals and humans.
+Blooming cyanobacteria can produce cyanotoxins in such concentrations that they can poison and even kill animals and humans.
 Cyanotoxins can also accumulate in other animals such as fish and shellfish, and cause poisonings such as shellfish poisoning.

 Some of the most powerful natural poisons known are cyanotoxins.
 They include potent neurotoxins, hepatotoxins, cytotoxins, and endotoxins.
-Despite the similarity in name, they are unrelated to cyanides.
+The cyano in the term cyanobacteria refers to its colour, not to its relation to cyanides, though cyanobacteria can catabolize hydrogen cyanide during nitrogen fixation.

 Exposure to cyanobacteria can result in gastro-intestinal and hayfever symptoms or pruritic skin rashes.
 Exposure to the cyanobacteria neurotoxin BMAA may be an environmental cause of neurodegenerative diseases such as amyotrophic lateral sclerosis (ALS), Parkinson's disease, and Alzheimer's disease.
 There is also an interest in the military potential of biological neurotoxins such as cyanotoxins, which "have gained increasing significance as potential candidates for weaponization."

 The first published report that blue-green algae or cyanobacteria could have lethal effects appeared in Nature in 1878.
 George Francis described the algal bloom he observed in the estuary of the Murray River in Australia, as "a thick scum like green oil paint, some two to six inches thick."
 Wildlife which drank the water died rapidly and terribly.
 Most reported incidents of poisoning by microalgal toxins have occurred in freshwater environments, and they are becoming more common and widespread.
 For example, thousands of ducks and geese died drinking contaminated water in the midwestern United States.
 In 2010, for the first time, marine mammals were reported to have died from ingesting cyanotoxins.